Skip to main content

 Machine Learning (ML) is a type of AI.
 It is used to develop most transportation systems that use AI.

 No one likes being stuck in traffic!
 So city planners are always looking for ways to improve the flow of vehicles on roads.
 Installing sensors on traffic lights can help.
-The sensors send data to an AI system.
-It can then control traffic lights to keep traffic from piling up at intersections.
-City planners can also use ML to design better road systems.
-This could include things like using roundabouts instead of traffic lights.
+The sensors send data to a large remote database.
+The data is then used to build different light-timing scenarios, which are analyzed to determine the best settings.
+City planners can also use machine learning to design better road systems.
+This could include things like building roundabouts instead of traffic lights.

 Sensors used to track vehicles at an intersection (Source: IGphotography via iStockphoto).

-There are three main causes of car accidents.
-These are speedingimpaired driving and distracted driving.
+Three common causes of car accidents are speeding, impaired driving and distracted driving.
 To improve road safety, we can use AI systems to identify people who are doing these things.
-An AI system can look for patterns in people's driving, both good driving and bad driving.
+An AI system can look for patterns in people's driving, both good and bad.
 We can then teach the systems to look for certain things that are dangerous, like speeding.

 Did you know?